ECOLOGICAL LEARNING PARTNERS

 Contemplative Mapping

-Contemplative mapping draws on both rigorous research traditions and sustained contemplative practice.
-This integration combines systematic data collection and network analysis with contemplative observation to reveal patterns that conventional analysis alone misses.
+Contemplative mapping combines systematic observation with contemplative inquiry to reveal patterns that conventional analysis alone misses.

 About Sarika S. Gupta, Ph.D.